 Terminal ballistics: Effect of projectile hitting the target: function of bullet shape, striking velocity, striking angle and nature of target, tumbling of bullet, effect of instability of target, effect of intermediate targets, influence of range, ricocheting.
 Wound ballistics: Cavitation-temporary and permanent.
 Effect of ricocheting.
-Threshold velocity for penetration of skin, flesh and bones.
 Preparation of gel block, penetration of projectiles in gel block and other targets.
 Nature of wounds of entry and exit, initial track with various ranges and velocity with various types of projectiles.
 Explosive wounds.
-Evaluation of injuries caused due to shot- gun, rifle, handguns and country- made firearms.
+Identification of injuries caused due to shotguns, rifle, handguns and country- made firearms.
 Methods of measurements of wound ballistics parameters.
-Post mortem and ante mortem firearm injuries.
+Postmortem and ante mortem firearm injuries.